matn7/Google-Platform-Notes/flashcard/Microservices.md

 ### How does TLS works?

-When web browsers aim to establish a secure connection with a web server, such as 'https amazon . com' they employ the Transport Layer Security (TLS) protocol.
+When web browsers aim to establish a secure connection with a web server, such as 'https amazon.com' they employ the Transport Layer Security (TLS) protocol.
 This not only encrypts and safeguards private communications but also validates the server's authenticity, ensuring it truly belongs to Amazon.
 Even if we've never visited 'amazon . com' before, our web browser inherently trust the site's identity right from our